9 Chicago Photographers for Memorable Engagement Photos

 Once upon a time, engagement photos were used to formally announce a couple’s engagement to the world.
 A posed photograph was positioned next to a write-up on the couple with wedding date details.
 Traditional announcements will never go out of style, but in this social-media savvy era, sharing your engagement with the world (or, more importantly, your world) is often done much more quickly — with an on-the-fly shot of the sparkly new ring or a candid of the couple.
-And while sharing that impromptu pic is exciting, taking the time to do engagement photographs with a professional photographer is a perfect way to get comfortable in front of the camera (and with your photographer) and capture the joyous anticipation that comes with being newly engaged.
+And while sharing that impromptu pic is exciting, taking the time to do engagement photographs with a professional photographer is a perfect way to get comfortable in front of the camera (and with your photographer) and capture the joyous anticipation that comes after a proposal.

 The great news is that the format for engagement photos has evolved to be less formal and more fun.
 Here are our picks for Chicago photographers that will help you preserve those wonderful moments.